grurniClasses/bot-hacakthon-job_quest_bot/README.md

 🚧 ADD SCREENSHOTS/GIFS/SCREENCAST HERE (REFER TO MARKDOWN'S SYNTAX FOR HELP ON DISPLAYING IMAGES)

-- This is a work in progress, features to be added:
+#### This is a work in progress, features to be added:
--[x] Show new relevant jobs to the user by title and location -[x] Add a feature that allows the user to easily acquire information about a company -[ ] ...
+- [x] Show new relevant jobs to the user by title and location
+- [x] Add a feature that allows the user to easily acquire information about a company
+- [ ] 1
+- [ ] 2

 ## Instructions for Developers
 ### Prerequisites